IceMetalPunk/TotemEssentials/README.md

 And unlike some other Totems I could mention (and have!), the Totem of Storage has no durability, so you can use one forever!
 If you don't lose it, that is.

+### Aiming Essence / Totem of Aiming
+Skeletons are always shooting at you with bows... maybe if you reap their Essence, you can use it to make a Totem that will help you aim?

+Indeed, you can!
+A Totem of Aiming makes all your arrows fly straight by removing their gravity.
+It takes 1 damage per arrow enhanced.

 #### More to come...

 ## Progression Strategy